subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 - OOP -&- DS

-- Also think of scinario, when you query a idx from one thread & deleted another element from another thread !! how bad that would be !!
+- Also think of scinario, when you query a idx from one thread & delete the element from another thread !! how bad that would be !!

 - Binary search in an ordered collection